.NET と Bamboo を使い始める

 A plan allows us to specify a source code repository, when Bamboo gets triggered to run the build, and how Bamboo should provide feedback on the test results.

-Click Create Plan in the menu bar, and then Create a New Plan.
+Select Create in the menu bar, and then Create plan.

 See Configuring plans for details.